ukushu/TextProgressBar/README.md

    - TextAndCurrProgress - "CustomText: 256/500"
 * TextColour
 * TextFont
-* Text - display custom text.
-If empty - displays progress in %
+* Text - display custom text in case of selection mode with customText support.
 * ProgressColor

 So its really simple in use.